Billwilliams1952/PiCameraApp/README.md

 This version should work under Python 2.X and 3.x.
 If there are any problems please send me new issues.

+It has been tested using the V1 camera module.
+I have not verified operation against the V2 module as of this update.

 Version 0.2 includes user interface refresh, new icons, addition of tooltips (the file **/Assets/Tooltips.txt** can be modified by the user to add his/her own tips), and additional camera functionality in accordance with https://picamera.readthedocs.io/en/release-1.13/.

 ![mainscreen0 2](https://user-images.githubusercontent.com/3778024/36648609-43091bc0-1a5b-11e8-97c8-be0db1249a32.png)